Apodini/Apodini/Documentation/PropertyWrapper/Parameter.md

 ## Path Parameters

 Some middleware types and protocols can expose parameters as part of the endpoint defining characteristics.
 E.g. RESTful and OpenAPI based APIs use the URI path to define endpoints including variables such as `/birds/BIRD_ID` to identify the requested `Bird` by its identifier `BIRD_ID`.
-The `@Parameter` property wrapper exposes the option to explicitly defining a parameter as defining an endpoint using the `.path` option.
+The `@Parameter` property wrapper exposes the option to explicitly defining a parameter as defining an endpoint using the `.identifier` option.

 ### Defining a Parameter